deculler/cs262b-sp20/index.md

 </thead>
 <tbody>

 {% include syllabus_entry %}
 ## Introduction and Course Overview

 This meeting will be overview of the class and introduction of class members.
+Time permitting, we will talk about system performance.

 {% include syllabus_entry %}
 ## Student 3-minute "My Systems Research" presentations.